Craving a Chinese classic, but can’t afford the carbs? Try a homemade version of Low-Carb General Tso’s Chicken.

 Ching’s recipe is quick and easy, always a plus, but it calls for yellow bean sauce, which I couldn’t find in any of my local markets.
 In the back of her book, Ching includes a glossary that says yellow bean sauce is “made from fermented yellow soy beans, dark brown sugar and rice wine.”
 Once I read that, I decided hoisin sauce would be a decent substitute.
 If you can find yellow bean sauce, by all means, use it.

 This low-carb General Tso’s Chicken is both sweet and spicy.
 It has some heat, but it’s not overpowering.
-(The Grillmaster’s head didn’t even sweat while he was eating it.)
-You should serve the chicken with the chiles, but you shouldn’t actually eat the chiles.
+(The CompostMaster’s head didn’t even sweat while he was eating it.)
+You can serve the chicken with the chiles for a pop of color, but don’t actually eat the chiles.
 I’m sure you already knew this, but just in case …

 Disclosure: I received a free review copy of Ching’s Everyday Easy Chinese by Ching-He Huang from HarperCollins Publishers.
 This post contains at least one affiliate link.